Policies and Expectations

 - Completed all degree requirements stipulated by their degree program at Montana State University.

 - Published their research findings.
-At the time of graduation, M.S. students will be the lead author on a published conference paper and have submitted a second manuscript to a conference or journal.
-Doctoral students will lead three journal papers, five conference papers, or some combination thereof.
-At the time of graduation, Ph.D. students will have published two journal or three conference papers and submitted manuscripts for their remaining, unpublished dissertation research.
+At the time of graduation, M.S. students will be the lead author on a published conference or workshop paper; they must have submitted a second manuscript to a conference or journal.
+Doctoral students will lead five peer-reviewed papers.
+At the time of graduation, Ph.D. students will have published a total of four papers and submitted manuscripts for their remaining, unpublished dissertation research.
 Students are encouraged to utilize the "Manuscript Formatting Option" for their theses and dissertations.

-- Archived all code, data, models, and/or data pipelines used in thesis and dissertation research using FAIR principles.
+- Archived all code, data, models, and/or data pipelines used in thesis and dissertation research.